-Please fill in our Application Form available on www.drumafrica.co.uk (click on 'AMS' page) to register your interest in our Wider Opportunities programme and email it to theAMSproject@hotmail.com
+Please fill in our Application Form available on www.drumafrica.co.uk/ams to register your interest in our whole class tuition programme and email it to theAMSproject@hotmail.com

-...Phone to arrange a meeting
+...
+Phone to arrange a meeting

 Alternatively phone Laurence Hill on 07817 769 029 to find out more information or to arrange a meeting at your school.